hmbotelho/FIS_analysis/README.md

     * **Radius of filter:** The radius of the background filter.

     * **Offset after background correction:** This value will be subtracted from all pixels after background correction.

-    * **Manual threshold value:** The threshold will be set after pseudo-flat field subtraction, offset correction and grey value rescaling [0 ~ 1].
+	* **Thresholding method:** Select between a manual threshold value or an [auto-thresholding method](https://imagej.net/Auto_Threshold).
+Thresholding will occur after pseudo-flat field subtraction, offset correction and grey value rescaling to [0 ~ 1].

+    * **Manual threshold value:** Only applies for the 'Manual' thresholding method.
 All pixels above this grey value will be assigned to the objects (organoids).

     * **Fill all holes:** When this box is unchecked, an optimized hole filling algorithm ([conditional fill holes](https://github.com/hmbotelho/FIS_image_analysis#1-background)) will be applied.
 When this box is checked, a standard fill holes operation will be performed after the thresholding step (all holes are filled [example](#fig-fillholes)).

     * **Remove salt and pepper noise.**

+	* **Declump organoids:** separate clustered objects.

     * **Exclude objects touching the image border.**